OI-wiki/i18n/docs/intro/common-mistakes.md

 -   Divide the integer by $0$.
     -  Reverse $0$.

--   Forgets file deletion operation (for some OJ).
+-   Forgets the file deletion operation (for some OJ).

 -   Errors in comparison functions when sorting. `std::sort` requires comparison functions to be strictly weakly ordered: `a<a` is `false`; if `a<b` is `true`, then `b<a` is `false`; if `a<b` is `true` and `b<c` is` true`, then `a<c` is `true`.
 Pay special attention to the second point.
     If the above requirements are not met, it is likely to be RE when sorting.